bhagesh-codebeast/Hashnode/ckdh20df1015beks1a183chy3.md

 ## In 2 seconds setup a complete Web development IDE !

 # Hi and welcome
+The route into the (web or application) development world can seem obfuscated at times — there’s no clear path since there are multiple programming languages, hundred of frameworks, and thousands of libraries.

-If you’re going to do any kind of (web or application) development , you’re going to spend a lot of time in front of a text editor, in setting up an environment and in manipulating them to fit your need .
+Which ones should you learn and in what order? & once you have answered this question, the next thing is you spend a lot of time in front of a text editor, in setting up an environment and in manipulating them to fit your need .

 By the time you are done going through your system configuration, compatibility & git setup your motivation to work gets postponed & the patience , well let's not go there ...!
 #### This is where services like  [CodeSandbox](https://codesandbox.io/) can save a large chunk of our time.

 > what if I tell you that all you need to construct a development environment is just a browser and two words ? sounds crazy right?